-Barry is an eight-year veteran beginning his Texas law enforcement career as a police dispatcher for the Gladewater Police Department.
+Barry began his Texas law enforcement career as a police dispatcher for the Gladewater Police Department.
 He was soon hired by the Big Sandy Police Department where he trained his own narcotic detector dog.
-Although Barry had less than five miles of highway to practice his craft, he made over one hundred drug arrests and broke several seizure records.

 “Barry was even better than he says he was.
 He had a knack for finding drugs and made more arrests and more seizures than all of the other agents combined.
 He was probably the best narcotics officer in the state and maybe the country during his time with the task force.” –Tom Finley, Commander Permian Basin Drug Task Force

 Barry accumulated a record of over 500 misdemeanor and over 300 felony drug arrests.
 He seized over 50 automobiles and millions in cash and assets.